cea-hpc/modules/doc/source/diff_v3_v4.rst

  Whereas compatibility version sets a shell function when variables are in use in alias value on Bourne shell derivatives, Modules 4 always defines a shell alias never a shell function.

+:mfcmd:`setenv`

+ On compatibility version the :mfcmd:`setenv` modulefile command accepts any number of argument, but ignores all arguments after the first two.
+An error is raised on Modules 4 when more than two arguments are passed to the :mfcmd:`setenv` modulefile command.

 Locating Modulefiles
 ^^^^^^^^^^^^^^^^^^^^